Affiliate links on Android Authority may earn us a commission. Learn more.

 The Withings ScanWatch is one of the most sensible wearables you can buy.

 Sure, there are things I’d change about it.
-I don’t love the small display and I wish it offered more advanced fitness features.
+I don’t love the small display, and I wish it offered more advanced fitness features.
 But the positives vastly outweigh the negatives here.
 If you need to keep an eye on your heart health or overnight breathing, I don’t see why you shouldn’t pick up a ScanWatch.
-That is, as long as you live in Europe.

 Absolutely.
 Few smartwatches or hybrid watches come packing clinically approved ECG and PPG sensors.
 If monitoring your health is important to you, the ScanWatch is an excellent option.

 Yes, the Withings ScanWatch has an ECG sensor.
 It’s one of the device’s headline features.

 No, the ScanWatch lacks built-in GPS.
 It does have connected GPS support, but you’ll need to take your phone along on runs if you want that benefit.